Python fundamentals¶

 We can also assign the value of one variable to another variable.
 If we

-, x takes the current value of y
+execute x = y, x takes the current value of y and assigns that

 Warning

-will be unaffected by this assignment. x = y
+y will be unaffected by this assignment. x = y should be

 interpretted as “let x take the current value of y”.